arpanbiswas52/pcVAEBO_pyrochlore/README.md

 This repository includes links, code, scripts, and data to generate the figures in a paper.
 All the required installation and import of python packages are provided at the top of each notebooks.
 If you are using Colab, please !pip install the required packages first.

 ### Data
 Information on the dataset is provided in the main paper and notebook.
-The dataset used to train pcVAE and BO analysis are provided in **Data** folder [here](https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/data).
-The GSAS .py script and the pretrained VAE model are provided in **src** folder [here](https://github.com/arpanbiswas52/Stitching_AFMimage/tree/main/src).
-The training dataset used to train pcVAE is provided in Google Drive [here](https://drive.google.com/drive/folders/1DtuG-HsHbB8BuZAee1HNWAS5HvZQ-tHt?usp=drive_link) With reasonable request, the raw simulation and experimental data will be shared.
+The dataset used to train pcVAE and BO analysis are provided in **Data** folder [here](https://github.com/arpanbiswas52/pcVAEBO_pyrochlore/tree/main/data).
+The GSAS .py script and the pretrained VAE model are provided in **src** folder [here](https://github.com/arpanbiswas52/pcVAEBO_pyrochlore/tree/main/src).
+The training dataset used to train pcVAE is provided in **Google Drive** [here](https://drive.google.com/drive/folders/1DtuG-HsHbB8BuZAee1HNWAS5HvZQ-tHt?usp=drive_link).
+With reasonable request, the raw simulation and experimental data will be shared.
 Please reach out to wangyishu@utk.edu or abiswas5@utk.edu.

 ### Support